Home

 There are believed to be 400-500 centenarians living in Oklahoma.
 On average, there are about 300 living centenarians in Oklahoma that we have honored.
 Additionally, there are about 50 other centenarians that we are attempting to locate, recognize, and honor.

-To date almost 3000, centenarians have been honored in the state.
-All of the historical records of these people are in Tulsa, currently in the offices of Centenarians of Oklahoma.
+To date, over 3000, centenarians have been honored in the state.
+The historical records of these people are in Tulsa, currently in the offices of Centenarians of Oklahoma.
 Once a Centenarian passes, their records are filed at the Oklahoma Historical Society in Oklahoma City.
 Boston University has recognized our program as the only one in the United States, and this is all possible due to the efforts of volunteers and donations.

 Our continued success is made possible with the support of our donors…